Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Provide all employees with an employment contract

-• Employment conditions: The terms of the worker’s employment with the institution, such as amount of working time, minimum wages, whether there is a probationary period before the person becomes a permanent employee, and location(s) where employee will work;
+• The terms of the worker’s employment, such as working time, minimum wages, whether there is a probationary period before the person becomes a permanent employee, and the location where the employee will work;

 • Job description/scope of work: The job title and responsibilities, including reporting line (see below);

-• Performance evaluation and incentives: The performance metrics that the institution will use to evaluate the employee’s performance and an explanation of the institution’s incentive/reward system (see guidance for 5C3).
+• Performance evaluation and incentives: The performance metrics that the institution will use to evaluate the employee’s performance and an explanation of the incentive/reward system (see guidance for 5C3).

 In addition to a clear job description, each employee should understand the evaluation criteria that his/her manager will use to assess job performance.
 For example, FINCA (Azerbaijan) evaluates each new employee at three, six, and 12 months, and then semi-annually thereafter.
 The employee’s supervisor completes a form that lists the criteria against which the employee will be evaluated.
 The employee is then asked to sign their agreement to this statement: “I have reviewed the performance requirements listed in this form and agree that they are the standards by which I will be evaluated during the next performance period.”
 In this way, employees are clear on what the organization expects of them, and how they can achieve good performance.

-Your institution should equip each employee to perform his/her job functions successfully.
+Providers should equip each employee to perform his/her job functions successfully.
 This includes at least two types of training:

 Resources for 5.B.1